Mojiva: Company history

 In 2011, Mojiva created the “Mobile Creative Alliance”, a loose partnership of media companies that held nationwide presentations to spread the word about mobile advertising.

 Mojiva's company headquarters are in New York City.
 Branch offices are located in San Francisco, Los Angeles, Seattle, Detroit, Chicago and London.
 The company claims to represent 8,000 digital publishers and app developers.
 Mojiva Tab was anticipated to reach 40 million tablet devices.

 As of late 2012, Mojiva had raised a total of $42.3 million in funding from a variety of sources.
 A funding round in July 2011 raised $25 million, while another round in late 2012 raised an additional $7 million.

 Mojiva's ad network served both banner advertisements and interstitial (full screen).
 Analysts expect healthy growth of the mobile ad marketplace, with rich media mobile advertising to rise by 365% between 2012 and 2016.

 Mojiva was renamed Mocean Mobile in January 2014.
 Mocean Mobile was acquired by Pubmatic in May 2014.

 Awards and recognition

-Prior to the 2012 Presidential Election, Mojiva conducted an informal study of smartphone users' political orientations.
+Prior to the 2012 US presidential election, Mojiva conducted an informal study of smartphone users' political orientations.
 The results of the study were made public on Mashable as an infographic.
 In another study published on Mashable, Mojiva learned the smartphone users were more likely to text than phone family and friends on New Year's Eve.